ecadlabs/taquito/docs/originate.md

 Pair 0 (Pair 1 {"edpkuLxx9PQD8fZ45eUzrK3BhfDZJHhBuK4Zi49DcEGANwd2rpX82t"})
 ```

-As you cal see, the property names are discarded.
+As you can see, the property names are discarded.
 The order of your properties is crucial!

 ### a.
 Initializing storage using a JavaScript object